 7) I have borrowed this “carrot” symbol (>) from math, where it means, “Greater Than”, to separate the numbered segment of the paragraph, from the rest.
 A paragraph shouldn’t have to end just because the numbered segment ends.
-The carrot is an arbitrary choice.
-I don't think it has ever been used, except in math.
-Applied to written language, this way, it won't be mistaken for anything else.
-Think of it as an arrow, pointing in the direction you read.
+I don't think ithe carrot has ever been used, except in math.
+Applied to written language, this way, it should never be mistaken for anything else.
+It's also an arrow, pointing in the direction you read.

 Why Not buy Something?